Donia Jessop

-Donia Jessop (born 1970) is an American politician who serves as the current mayor of Hildale, Utah.
+Donia Jessop (born 1970) is an American politician who serves as the mayor of Hildale, Utah.
 Upon taking office, Jessop became the city’s first female mayor.
 For decades before Jessop's administration, Hildale was controlled by the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church).
 Jessop is Hildale's first mayor not endorsed by the FLDS Church.

 Early life and career

 Jessop was born in 1970 in the Short Creek Community, which is the area made up of the municipalities of Hildale, Utah and Colorado City, Arizona.
-She grew up in the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church), one of the largest fundamentalist Mormon denominations.
+She grew up in the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church).
 At age 17, Jessop married her high school sweetheart.
 Though the marriage was not condoned by the FLDS Church, she continued to stay in the community and raise a family of ten children.

 In 2002, Warren Jeffs became the leader of the FLDS Church and began to implement changes to life in the Short Creek Community, including excommunicating many church members.
 In 2012, Jessop, her husband, and all their children were excommunicated, except for one daughter.
 Rather than allow her family to be separated, Jessop and her family left the community and moved to Santa Clara, Utah, near the city of St. George.

 While living in the St. George area, Jessop worked at The Learning Center for Families, a non-profit organization focused on childhood health and development.